COVID-19: The Impact of a Pandemic on Mental Health

 - Schedule and take brief breaks to care for basic needs.

-- Pace oneself and monitor for excessive fatigue, irritability, poor focus, or anxiety.
+- Monitor yourself for excessive fatigue, irritability, poor focus, or anxiety.

-- Take time to breathe slowly before entering a patient room or a work area, since slow breathing is calming and helps the body cope with symptoms of stress.
+- Take a moment for a slow breath before entering a work area, entering a patient room, or clocking out.
+This can be difficult while wearing personal protective equipment like a mask, but breathing is calming and helps the body cope with physical symptoms of stress.

-- For those who regularly see a mental health professional, inquire about video or phone services if needed.
+- If you regularly see a mental health professional, video visits or a phone call may be a good idea.

 Formal and informal training during a pandemic can prepare healthcare workers to face the stressors involved in working under such conditions.
 Such training can include: